tkleykamp/DataOps/howto/team.md

 * 1-2 Members who directly manage the database or platform where the raw data resides
 * 1-4 Members who generate reports, analysis, etc (Business Analyst, Data Scientist, person who’s winging it just trying to do the best they can)
 * 1-4 members who will be using the results of the analysis to make decisions
+* A geospatial technologist.
+Most government data contains some locational information, and spatial analysis should be a consideration.
 * Anyone else who may be involved in the “Data Pipeline”
 * A “data” person not directly involved